sr2ds/coeur/README.md

  ### TODO List

 - [ ] Custom templates (themes)
-    - [ ] Command to export template folder
     - [ ] Documentation about templates
 - [ ] Allow to manage the posts from local API or local Dashboard
 - [ ] Support to use post Tags